Code-Institute-Submissions/MichaelLetson-avenger_stuff_DecResub/README.md

 ## 404 Custom Error Page

-As per the requiremnets of the course, I created the below error page, keeping in sync with the sites look and feel.
+As per the requirements of the course, I created the below error page, keeping in sync with the sites look and feel.

 ![image](https://user-images.githubusercontent.com/93741957/201349258-1346abb1-0986-4b27-86f6-6d12af25cfcd.png)